RetiredWizard/PyDOS/PyBasic/PyBasic README.txt

 >
 ```

 A program may be saved to disk using the **SAVE** command.
-Not that the full path must be specified within double quotes:
+Note that the full path must be specified within double quotes:

 ```
 > SAVE "C:\path\to\my\file"